brookeburdick/CheckinChecker/README.md

 **Notes**
 This script has been adapted, added to, and modified from the CasperCheck script.
 The script was not updated in over 7 years, meant for on-premise servers, and QuickAdd packages are no longer an option.
 This new program is meant to work with Jamf Pro (cloud).
 GitHub - rtrouton/CasperCheck (https://github.com/broojamfburd/CheckinChecker/assets/36173452/5b0ffe92-22d7-4eb8-aa0e-919e7b9e6187)

-The year is not shown on jamf.log, so the year is assumed to be this year - will need to fix

 **Scenarios**
 User last checked in today. – no popup